-Tube end forming is the process whereby tube ends are flared, reduced machined and shaped into various configurations.
-In tube manufacturing and processing, tube end forming is a critical component which allows the tube to be joined as necessary to many other components.
+Pipe end forming is the process whereby tube ends are flared, reduced machined and shaped into various configurations.
+In tube manufacturing and processing, steel tube end forming is a critical component which allows the tube to be joined as necessary to many other components.
 It also can be a process used to cap, seal or terminate a tube for a particular application.
 End forming often follows the tube bending process and in some cases can even be a part of that very same bending and forming process.

 One of the main purposes of end forming in tube and pipe fabrication is to link two pipes together in some way, shape or form.
 Typically, you are either EXPANDING one pipe end to fit over another, or REDUCING one to fit inside another.
+So now use tube pipe end forming machineto finish what your required pipe tube shrink work is an ideal solution.

 These tips will help design engineers to compensate for potential problems with the end forming process: